Sheikhharis50/facer/README.md

 # Facer

-Its a face recognition system made using this [demo](https://realpython.com/face-recognition-with-python/#demo)
+Its a face recognition system to detect faces using trained model.

 ## Prerequisites